zkh224/Zahra-Khan-archives/content/posts/Learning_Journal4.md

 **I can manage content using established workflows.**

 Established workflow is not the main topic of the class this week.
-We did the Hugo assignments individually.
+We did the Hugo assignments individually, but will work on our group assignments by next week.

 **I can identify and employ technologies related to content management.**